Updated: Nov 13, 2021

 How to Find Relief

-If after a 2 to 4 months, your PTSD symptoms are not improving, or are feeling worse, talk to your therapist about a different approach, or consider looking for someone who specializes in other treatment types.
+If after 3 to 4 months, your PTSD symptoms are not improving, or are feeling worse, talk to your therapist about a different approach, or consider looking for someone who specializes in other treatment types.

 Jennie Lannette, LCSW, is a licensed, practicing therapist in Missouri, specializing in trauma, anxiety, and related mental health issues.